C# vs Perl: What are the differences?

 "Cool syntax", "Great lambda support" and "Great generics support" are the key factors why developers consider C#; whereas "Lots of libraries", "Open source" and "Text processing" are the primary reasons why Perl is favored.

 Perl is an open source tool with 435 GitHub stars and 152 GitHub forks.
 Here's a link to Perl's open source repository on GitHub.

-AdRoll, Twitch, and Redis Labs are some of the popular companies that use C, whereas Perl is used by DuckDuckGo, Tilt, and Twilio SendGrid.
-C has a broader approval, being mentioned in 64 company stacks & 251 developers stacks; compared to Perl, which is listed in 133 company stacks and 64 developer stacks.
+Intuit, Stack Exchange, and OpenTable are some of the popular companies that use C#, whereas Perl is used by Tilt, DuckDuckGo, and Twilio SendGrid.
+C# has a broader approval, being mentioned in 697 company stacks & 1163 developers stacks; compared to Perl, which is listed in 133 company stacks and 64 developer stacks.

 What is Perl?

 Need advice about which tool to choose?Ask the StackShare community!

 Sign up to add, upvote and see more prosMake informed product decisions

 Sign up to add, upvote and see more consMake informed product decisions

 Sign up to get full access to all the companiesMake informed product decisions

 Sign up to get full access to all the tool integrationsMake informed product decisions